thegraphnetwork/wave-docker-template/README.md

 ```
 You can use conda instead of mamba `$ conda env create --file conda/env.yml`

-To activate virutal env and run the app
+To activate virtual env and run the app

 ```
 $ conda activate waveapp